Use payment links when full checkout is too heavy

 Use payment links where they beat full checkout

 Payment links work best when a merchant needs speed and flexibility more than a deeply embedded storefront flow.
-They are especially useful for invoices, support-assisted checkout, chat-based selling, and outbound collections.
+They are especially useful for invoices, assisted checkout, chat-based selling, and outbound collections.

 That makes them one of the easiest ways to validate stablecoin demand before committing engineering time to a broader integration.